-Microsoft has a Web site that makes Windows symbols publicly available.
-You can refer directly to this site in your symbol path in the following manner:
+You can refer directly to the public symbol server in your symbol path in the following manner:

 DownstreamStore must specify a directory on your local computer or network that will be used to cache symbols.
 This downstream store holds symbols that the debugger has accessed; the vast majority of symbols that have never been accessed remain on the symbol store at Microsoft.
 This keeps your downstream store relatively small and allows the symbol server to work quickly, only downloading each file once.

 To avoid typing this long symbol path, use the .symfix (Set Symbol Store Path) command.
 The following command appends the public symbol store to your existing symbol path: